Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

     - Object Storage: stores all developed models and their dependencies to facilitate the subsequent model serving process in production.

 - *Model Serving* → facilitates the deployment of ML models at scale in production environments through the creation of Docker images.

-The service is sized per worker.
-Each worker consists of a Spark/Tensorflow/Keras/scikit 26-core physics processor 2.70 Ghz virtualization ratio 1:2 - Nvidia A100 dedicated.

 The service offers the following advantages: